realworldocaml/book/en/12-concurrent-programming-with-async.md

 val flip : unit -> (string * Time.Span.t * Time.Span.t) Deferred.t = <fun>
 ```

-This introduces a couple of new time-related Async functions.
+This example introduces a couple of new time-related Async functions.
 The `Time` module
 contains functions to express both absolute and relative temporal
 relationships.
 In our coin flipping example, we create a relative time span of
 3 seconds, and then permute it randomly twice by 75%.
 We then create two